 On August 12, 1985, the largest number of deaths in a single commercial airplane crash occurred when a Japan Air Lines Boeing 747 crashed into Mt.
-Ogura in Japan, killing 520 passengers.
+Ogura in Japan, killing 520 passengers and crew members.

 April 28, 1988 - An Aloha Airlines Boeing 737 decompresses, causing an in-air explosion.
-The pilot manages to land plane safely but one person is killed and dozens of passengers and crew members are injured.
-Later, an investigation by the NTSB finds a correlation between metal fatigue and epoxy adhesive is the cause of the disaster.
+The pilot manages to land the plane safely, but one person is killed and dozens of passengers and crew members are injured.
+Later, the NTSB faults the airline's maintenance program for failing to address signs of metal fatigue and disbonding which ultimately caused the fuselage separation.
 The Aviation Safety Research Act of 1988 is passed by Congress as a result of this incident.

-July 11, 1991 - The landing gear of a Nigerian Airways DC-8 catches on fire shortly after takeoff and upon return to the airport, the plane crashes, killing all 261 persons onboard.
+July 11, 1991 - The landing gear of a Nigeria Airways DC-8 catches on fire shortly after takeoff and upon return to the airport in Jeddah, Saudi Arabia, the plane crashes, killing all 261 people onboard.

 August 6, 1997 - A Korean Airlines Boeing 747 crashes in the Guam jungle and 228 people are killed.